Aidan-B/Arctis7-Controller/README.md

 ## Building

-The included makefile (designed for use on linux) should mean that after cloning this repo, building is as simple as running `make release`.
+The included makefile (designed for use on linux) should mean that after cloning this repo, building is as simple as running `make cli`.
 Use `make help` for additional assistance.

 Note that this you will require the gcc/g++ compiler and [libusb](https://libusb.info/) installed on your system.